 All you do is stir the honey and mustard together, spread it over your salmon, top with a little bit of butter for extra flavor and richness and toss it in the oven.

-So here’s a go-to honey Dijon salmon recipe with on-hand ingredients for those nights when you don’t want to think too hard about dinner.
+This recipes uses on-hand ingredients for those nights when you don't want to think too hard about dinner.
 But still want it to taste like you thought real hard.
-You’ll fool everyone with this one!
+You'll fool everyone with this one! 😂

-I usually serve this with my fast farro and veggie salad.
-An easy, complete meal, ready in no time.
+I usually serve this salmon with my fast farro and veggie salad.
+An easy, complete dinner, ready in no time.